paritytech/substrate-playground/README.md

 ## Architecture

-A TypeScript base [frontend](/frontend) allows end users to communicate with a [backend](/backend).
+Users can use a TypeScript base [front end](/frontend) to communicate with a [back end](/backend).
 This HTTP server is hosted on kubernetes and deploys custom [theia](https://www.theia-ide.org/) (a web based VSCode IDE) containers via kubernetes API.

 ## Development